Preparing for Inpatient Rehabilitation

 What does therapy consist of?

-All patients receive physical and occupational therapy.
+All patients receive physical therapy and occupational therapy.
 Depending on an individual’s treatment plan, other therapies may include speech and swallowing therapy, horticultural therapy, recreational therapy, or neuropsychology.

 Your length of stay is determined by your progress in therapy, your diagnosis, medical necessity, nursing needs, and insurance authorization to continue therapy in the inpatient setting.